The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Introduction

 In this paper, we propose a novel framework based on the \textit{Vacuum Displacement Principle}.
 Unlike standard models where matter exists within a passive vacuum backdrop, we posit that baryonic matter displaces the vacuum substrate.
 Formally, this implies that matter acts as a localized impurity that pushes the vacuum field away from its equilibrium state.
-To model this substrate, we employ a Higgs-type scalar field $\chi$ characterized by a spontaneous symmetry breaking\cite{Higgs:1964pj, Englert:1964et, Guralnik:1964eu} potential $U(\chi) = \frac{1}{4}\lambda(\chi^2 - v^2)^2$.
-The choice of a Higgs-type potential is motivated by its ability to define a clear stiffness -- via the coupling $\lambda$ and a stable ground state the Vacuum Expectation Value (VEV) $v$ -- allowing the vacuum to respond to the presence of matter.
-This perspective shifts the ontological status of gravity: it is no longer an inherent attraction between masses, but a restorative buoyancy force—a result of the vacuum substrate attempting to minimize its potential energy by pushing matter toward regions where the vacuum is already most displaced.
+To model this vacuum substrate from a phenomenological point of view, we employ an ultra-light dark scalar field $\chi$ characterized by a spontaneous symmetry breaking potential.
+In our context, we stress however that $\chi$ is not the Standard Model electroweak Higgs field, nor does it belong to the electroweak particle sector \cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu}.
+Instead, it represents a dark energy/quintessence-like scalar sector coupling locally to matter sources.
+The choice of a symmetry breaking potential is motivated by its ability to define a clear vacuum stiffness via the self-coupling $\lambda$ and a stable ground state via its Vacuum Expectation Value (VEV) $v$.